tylermzeller/pychain/README.md

   * Persistence is accomplished using the [Plyvel](https://plyvel.readthedocs.io/en/latest/index.html) library.
 Previously this was done using [shelve](https://docs.python.org/3/library/shelve.html).
 Moving from Shelve to Plyvel, we lost the convenience of letting the database handle serialization of blocks, UTXOs, and wallets.
 However, Plyvel should be a more robust and efficient database, giving us snapshots, sorted iterators, write batches, and more!
   * Public/Private key cryptography (verifying/signing) is accomplished through the [ecdsa](https://github.com/warner/python-ecdsa) library.
 See their README for security considerations.
   * Blocks only support PTPKH transactions.
 No scripting.
 Just locking and unlocking outputs.
+  * P2P testing so far has been limited (only 4 peers, no bad actors).
+  * Since block times are so low, the blockchain will often fork.
+The network handles this gracefully and always reaches consensus.
+# Tests
+See the [README](./pychain/tests/README.md) in the tests directory

 ## Quick Start